JSKongress/JS-Kongress-Munich-Deep-Track/README.md

 ## How to contribute

-Unlike traditional conferences as it is on the main track, the schedule for the Deep Track is decided and created by the participants.
+Unlike traditional conferences as it is on the main track, the schedule for the #DeepTrack is decided and created by the participants.
 Before the conference days, everybody is invited to introduce his session on [our GitHub repository](https://github.com/JSKongress/JS-Kongress-Munich-In-Deep-Track/issues). **For submitting your contribution open a new issue at the [JS Kongress Github Repository](https://github.com/JSKongress/JS-Kongress-Munich-In-Deep-Track/issues).** The idea is to give an introduction to your topic, tell the people about what they can expect and have a place for communication about the topic before, during and after the conference.

 ## Session format